vhag/Discord-Meme-Bot/README.md

 ## Examples

-`meme 21 "I can create memes on discord" "Always been able to"`
+`?meme 21 "I can create memes on discord" "Always been able to"`

 Embeds "https://i.imgflip.com/6eh2ab.jpg" in the Discord chat.